Fluctuating hydrodynamics of dilute electrolyte solutions: systematic perturbation calculation of effective transport coefficients governing large-scale dynamics: Introduction

-In this paper, we derive the effective kinetic coefficients for ion diffusion [the counterpart of $L_i$ in Eq.~(\ref{diffusion})], and the frequency-dependent shear viscosity and electrical conductivity, which are missing in the literature.
+In this paper, we derive the effective kinetic coefficients for ion diffusion [the counterpart of $L_i$ in Eq.~(\ref{diffusion})], and the frequency-dependent shear viscosity and electrical conductivity, which are missing in the literature (To be precise, as for the conductivity, the frequency dependence of the so-called relaxation part has already been studied by Debye and Falkenhagen\cite{DebyeFalken}, but none has derived the electrophoretic part for finite frequencies.).
 The frequency-dependent coefficients reduce to the classical limiting laws\cite{Onsager1927,falkenhagenLXIIViscosityStrong1932,onsagerIrreversibleProcessesElectrolytes1932} at zero frequency.
+We shall see that the combination of relaxation and electrophoretic parts gives rise to a maximum in the real part of the conductivity at the frequency $\omega_{\rm max}$ proportional to the salt density.
 We use the path-integral formalism developed by Martin, Siggia, Rose, Janssen, and de Dominicis (MSRJD)\cite{MSR1973,Janssen1976,DeDominicis1976}, which naturally leads to the effective kinetic coefficients and also enables us to perform systematic perturbation calculations; although in this paper we only perform the lowest order (one-loop) calculation, one can in principle study higher-order effects.
 We shall also discuss without performing explicit calculations how a two-loop term and inter-ionic short-range interactions\cite{Okamoto2020}, both of which would be relevant for more concentrated solutions, contribute to the effective shear viscosity.

 The organization of the paper is as follows.
 In Sec.~\ref{sec:theory} we introduce the so-called Janssen-De Dominicis action corresponding to our (nonlinear) FHE.
 We then discuss how the effective transport coefficients are expressed in terms of correlation functions and vertex functions.
 In Sec.~\ref{sec:result} transport properties are discussed in the one-loop approximation.
 We first derive the effective kinetic coefficients associated with the slow dynamics of long-wavelength ion densities by calculating the corresponding vertex functions; they naturally lead to the renormalized diffusion coefficients\cite{Peraud2017,Donev2019} into which cutoff-sensitive fluctuation corrections are absorbed.
 We then investigate the effective shear viscosity and the frequency dependence of the electrical conductivity.
 In Sec.~\ref{sec:discussion} we discuss the higher-order effects, avoiding explicit calculations.
 Section \ref{sec:summary} is devoted for summary.